sg-nta/sg-nta.github.io/_pages/about.md

 {% include base_path %}

 Welcome to my homepage!
-I'm An Nguyen The (in Vietnamese: Nguyễn Thế An), and I am currently a research resident at [FPT Software AI Center](https://fpt-aicenter.com/en/) where I am fortunate to be advised by Professor [Tan Nguyen](https://tanmnguyen89.github.io/) and Dr [Thieu Vo](https://scholar.google.at/citations?user=CM2qJSoAAAAJ&hl=en/).
+I'm An Nguyen The (in Vietnamese: Nguyễn Thế An), and I am currently a research resident at [FPT Software AI Center](https://fpt-aicenter.com/en/) where I am fortunate to be advised by Professor [Tan Nguyen](https://tanmnguyen89.github.io/) and Professor [Thieu Vo](https://scholar.google.at/citations?user=CM2qJSoAAAAJ&hl=en/).
 Before that, I graduated as valedictorian from [Hanoi University of Science and Technology](https://hust.edu.vn/) with a Bachelor's degree in Data Science and Artificial Intelligence.

 ## Research Interests
 My current research focuses on developing Metanetworks - neural functional architecture preserving functional equivalence.
 Besides, I'm also working the fundamentals of Transformer models, with a particular emphasis on improving their efficiency and robustness.
 Additionally, I have experience on Continual Learning and Mixture of Experts.
 I am also open to diversifying my research to various aspects in the future.